Ben Coogan, MBA

 Chief Financial Officer

-Andrew Lane was named Chief Financial Officer at Medical City Fort Worth in February 2019.
+Travis Strategier was named Chief Financial Officer at Medical City Fort Worth in March 2021.
+Previously, he served Medical City Healthcare in the same role at Medical City Alliance.

 Vice President of Business Development